fredmaiaarantes/simpletasks/README.md

 ## Done
 - Integrate to Chakra-UI
-- Use React Router 6
+- Use ESLint and Prettier
-- Use Lazy Loading
+- Use React Router 6 and Lazy Loading
 - Use validated-method
 - Galaxy SEO Support
+- Define directory structure
+- Add migrations

 ## To Do
-- Define directory structure (In Progress)
 - Extend users collection
-- Add migrations